JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 ![First Look at the Data](Data_First_Look.png)

 We can see that there are missing data in the last 3 columns.
 The total number of columns missing data are 946, which is 18.92% of the data.
 Rather than deleting rows with missing data, it is better to replace missing values.
+For each column with missing values, find the average value and replace the missing values with the average value.